BorgwardtLab/Set_Functions_for_Time_Series/README.md

 This is the main source code for the submission `Set Functions for Time Series`.
-It depends on two further packages `keras-transformer` (fork with support for sequences of different lengths) and `medical-ts-datasets` ( containing the implementation of the datasets used) which are in the parent directory.
+It depends on two further packages `keras-transformer` (fork with support for sequences of different lengths) and `medical-ts-datasets` ( containing the implementation of the datasets used ) which are included into the repository in the `repos` directory as git submodules.

 ## Installation